 Nina Yau took her first yoga class in 2009, in the midst of a highly dedicated and disciplined practice in Shotokan Karate.
 As a certified 2nd Degree Black Belt (Ni-Dan) by the Japan Karate Association of Chicago, the inward journey begun in 2006 with an intensive physical and meditative practice.
-Years of diligent training helped cultivate focus, concentration, and the will to never give up.
+Years of diligent training helped sharpen focus, develop purposeful intention, and cultivate deep self-awareness.
 She is a two-time Illinois State Champion, a two-time USA Karate Nationals medalist, the 2006 Champion of the American Shotokan Karate Championship and, in 2009, Nina was Gold Medalist in the Women's Kata Division at the USA Karate Open in Las Vegas, Nevada.
 She also holds a Green Belt in Kyokushin Karate.
 In 2015, she placed 2nd in the Adult Kata Division at the World So-Kyokushin Karate Budo Giant Challenge in Montreal, Canada.
 Nina most recently was Gold Medalist in Adult Women's Advanced Kata at the 2019 Fonseca Spring Challenge and Bronze Medalist in Adult Advanced Team Kata at the 2019 Windy City Traditional Karate Championship.
 Nina trains regularly in Traditional Japanese Shotokan Karate at the Japan Karate Association of Chicago - Sugiyama Dojo and is a member athlete of the Amateur Athletic Union (AAU) and International Traditional Budo Alliance (ITBA).

 Nina’s teachings are influenced by the traditions of the East, including the Tao, Japanese Zen practices and martial arts, and Chinese yin and yang theory.
 Her classes are focused on intentional movement through power of mental focus, coordinated breathwork, and developing an imperturbable spirit.